 1. Acer Aspire E 15

 Let us first start with the mid-range segment i.e, below 700 dollars.
-The Aspire E 15 by Acer costs around 650-699 dollars and it can handle AutoCAD with ease.
+The Aspire E 15 by Acer costs around 650-699 dollars and it can handle AutoCAD with ease and consider as best laptop for AutoCAD.
 The Laptop features an 8th gen i7 processor but it is underclocked.
 However, since the processor is high end from the latest generation, it will be more than enough for you.

 Specs of Acer Aspire E15